Undergraduate Scholars Program

 Application Materials

-• The Student Researcher Application becomes available the first day of winter term.
+• The Student Researcher Application period is Feb 12th - March 15th.
 The link to the application can be found at the top of this page during that time.

-• The application form will require you to upload a cover letter (address areas of interest in viticulture, enology, wine economics, or related fields and how it will help you develop your education and/or future career), resume (include both current and past post-secondary education (if applicable), and list all prior work experience, not just that which is relevant to research, unofficial transcript(s) from your post-secondary educational institution, and one professional reference contact.
-Do not include reference letters.
+• The application form will require you to upload a cover letter (address areas of interest in viticulture, enology, wine economics, or related fields and how it will help you develop your education and/or future career), resume (include both current and past post-secondary education (if applicable), and list all prior work experience, not just that which is relevant to research, unofficial transcript(s) from your post-secondary educational institution.

 Questions?
 If you would like more information about this program, please contact owri@oregonstate.edu